 Ibex blocking the view of Mont Blanc

 But these hikes are hardly interchangeable.
 The Tour du Mont Blanc, or TMB, is one of the most popular treks in Europe for good reason.
 The trek loops through France, Italy, and Switzerland, and Mont Blanc, the highest mountain in western Europe, is a constant companion for nearly two weeks.
 What it lacks in conversational skills, it makes up for in natural beauty.
 Those that complete the TMB can brag that they have ascended and descended more than the height of Everest, no sherpa required.
+Many hikers use a company to help plan a self guided tour of the TMB.

 Hikers on the TMB get to see Mont Blanc from its best side, in Italy.
 On this side of the border, the view of the mountain is clear and its massive scale very apparent.
 Hikers on the Walker’s Haute Route, however, are treated to views of both Mont Blanc and the Matterhorn, one of Europe’s most recognizable peaks.
 On the way up the Rhone Valley from French Haute-Savoie to Swiss Valais, they pass 10 of the 12 highest mountains in the Alpine range.
 Though Walker’s Haute Route has a lower total elevation change than the TMB, it is more strenuous and spends more time at higher elevations.